This post may contain affiliate links. Please read our disclosure policy.

 • 2 teaspoons minced garlic

-• 1 cup grated Parmesan cheese, plus more for a topping
+• 1 cup grated parmesan cheese, plus more for serving

 Instructions

-• While the noodles are cooking, add butter to a large pan and melt.
-Add minced garlic and sautรฉ for 1-2 minutes.
+• Meanwhile, heat butter in a large saucepan over medium-low heat to melt.
+Add minced garlic and sauté for 1-2 minutes.

-• Add heavy whipping cream and bring to a simmer.
-Add 1 cup parmesan cheese and mix well.
-(Sauce will thicken).
+• Add cream and bring to a simmer.
+Add Parmesan and mix well.
+Cook, stirring, for 3-4 minutes, until the sauce begins to thicken.

 Video